Bowwwatsaya/NCCU-s-Guide-Chatbot-/README.md

 <img width="410" alt="image" src="https://github.com/Bowwwatsaya/NCCU-s-Guide-Chatbot-/assets/96362159/4da4750a-7e1e-429a-8a48-680692274f09">

 5\.
-Run all the code
+Run all the Python code

 6\.
 Enjoy using our NCCU’s Guide chatbot by putting your questions or queries on Gradio and see the results.